 7. Elegant Farmer

-The Elegant Farmer is first and foremost a grocery store, but with an award-winning bakery and deli.
+The Elegant Farmer is, first and foremost, a grocery store with an award-winning bakery and deli.
 They have been accredited by some of America’s biggest publications, including Gourmet Magazine and the Wall Street Journal, as having the best pie in the country.

 There’s also laser tag and a corn maze for your more adventurous kiddos.